-Sessions & fees: Sessions will be for 50-60 minutes, (or 80-90 mins if requested a longer session).
+Sessions & fees: Sessions will be for the length advertised for that specific service.
 Fees are payable in advance of your session to secure the appointment: you pay for the next session at the end of the current session.
 I’m never upset with clients when they miss an appointment, I know that’s life.
 In return, my clients understand that scheduling an appointment with me is like buying tickets to an event: if you miss the event, it doesn’t matter why you missed it, or even if it was your first time, you can’t turn in your tickets for a refund.
 Cancellations with less than 24 hours’ notice will incur the full fee for the session.
 I am self-employed and rely on sessions being attended to keep in business and pay my fees etc. In the event of me not being able to give you a session due to illness, I will give as much notice as possible and give an alternative time and/or date.
 Fees are reviewed annually; any change will occur on April 1st and be communicated to you should your agreed fee be affected.
 Where you age into a new price bracket or your working situation changes, expect the fee the reflect that change, this will be confirmed to you in an email.
 If you cancel a booked session outside of the minimum cancellation window and do not re-book and request a refund, there is a 5 GBP admin charge for doing so.